dockstore/dockstore-ui/app/docs/about.md

 First and foremost, the Dockstore has no requirements for what you register provided:

 0. you can host the Docker image on Quay.io (and others in the future) which is linked to [GitHub](http://github.com) for automated building
-0. you have a corresponding `Dockstore.yml` in CWL format that describes how to call the tools inside your Docker image
+0. you have a corresponding `Dockstore.cwl` in CWL format that describes how to call the tools inside your Docker image

 Over time, we find "skinny" Docker, those with single tools installed in them, are more helpful for extending and building new workflows with.
 That being said,